CloudRealm/site/docs/troubleshooting.md

 * Advanced Data Protection is enabled - Disable this option
 * Contact Key Verification is enabled - Disable this option
 * Your Apple Account/Hardware has been throttled/banned/blocked by Apple - Visit this [site](https://rentry.org/applebans) to learn more.
 You may need to create a new account.
+* Make sure your iDevice can use iMessage.
+If your device cannot use iMessage, OpenBubbles will not work.

 Contact us on [Discord](https://discord.gg/98fWS4AQqN) if issues persist.